 Wyoming Association of Churches Becomes Wyoming Interfaith Network

-Rabbi Moldo- Newly Elected Chair
+Rabbi Moldo- Chair of the Board-Elect

 The Wyoming Association of Churches that incorporated more than forty years ago voted at its annual meeting this past Friday in Cheyenne to become interfaith and changed its name to the Wyoming Interfaith Network.
 Rabbi Larry Moldo, with the Mt.
 Sinai Synagogue and Congregation, was elected to chair the board of directors.